7 principles of Fuelling like an athlete

 Examples: rice, potatoes, fruit, oats, bread, granola

-5. Hydration is key
+6. Hydration is key

-Start every single day with 500ml water
+Start every single day with 500ml water.
+You’d be amazed at how much better you feel.

 Clear/light yellow urine = good enough benchmark